 Venezuela is an exciting place in which to experience expat life.
-From the majestic Andes and the breathtaking Great Plains, to the lush grasslands and tropical Amazon basin, there are plenty of reasons for expats to be captivated by this geographically varied country.
+From the majestic Andes and the breathtaking Great Plains to the lush grasslands and tropical Amazon basin, there are plenty of reasons for expats to be captivated by this geographically varied country.

 Living in Venezuela as an expat

 Venezuela has its fair share of crime.
 Expats should be vigilant in crowded places as pickpocketing is common.
-It is also advisable to avoid travelling to rural areas, as these regions are particularly dangerous.
+It is also advisable to avoid travelling to rural areas, as these regions are particularly hazardous.

 Cost of living in Venezuela